-- Knowledge and application in practice of medical professional behavior. - Implemented the study capacities with the help of sociological methods of complicated situations in the relations with the patient, his relatives, colleagues, the local community.
+- Knowledge and application in practice of the pharmaceutical professional behavior. - Implemented the study capacities with the help of sociological methods of complicated situations in the relations with the patient, his relatives, colleagues, the local community.

 VII.
 OBJECTIVES AND CONTENT UNITS